jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 This will make Network Manager bring any ethernet devices up using DHCP.

-If you’re doing this on a live system, you’ll need to apply the changes using this:
+If you're doing this on a live system, you'll need to apply the changes using this:

 ```
 # netplan apply